NI

 Nacatamales

-Large tamales filled with rice, potatoes, meat (usually pork), and vegetables, all wrapped in banana leaves and steamed.
-A traditional weekend breakfast.
+Large tamales filled with rice, potatoes, meat (usually pork), and vegetables, wrapped in banana leaves and steamed.
+Traditional weekend breakfast requiring days of preparation and family participation.
+Essential Christmas tradition strengthening family bonds.

 Indio Viejo